 - Regular beer: 5% alcohol content

 That’s why it’s important to know how much alcohol your drink contains.
 In the United States, one "standard" drink (or one alcoholic drink equivalent) contains roughly 14 grams of pure alcohol, which is found in:

 - 12 ounces of regular beer, which is usually about 5% alcohol

 - 5 ounces of wine, which is typically about 12% alcohol

 - 1.5 ounces of distilled spirits, which is about 40% alcohol

 How do you know how much alcohol is in your drink?

 Even though they come in different sizes, the drinks below are each examples of one standard drink:

-Each beverage portrayed above represents one standard drink of "pure" alcohol, defined in the United States as 0.6 fl oz or 14 grams.
-The percent of pure alcohol, expressed here as alcohol by volume (alc/vol), varies within and across beverage types.
+Each beverage portrayed above represents one standard drink (or one alcoholic drink equivalent), defined in the United States as any beverage containing 0.6 fl oz or 14 grams of pure alcohol.
+The percentage of pure alcohol, expressed here as alcohol by volume (alc/vol), varies within and across beverage types.
 Although the standard drink amounts are helpful for following health guidelines, they may not reflect customary serving sizes.